hashicorp/terraform-provider-azurerm/website/docs/r/network_watcher_flow_log.html.markdown

 * `workspace_id` - (Required) The resource guid of the attached workspace.
 * `workspace_region` - (Required) The location of the attached workspace.
 * `workspace_resource_id` - (Required) The resource ID of the attached workspace.
-* `interval` - (Optional) The interval in minutes which would decide how frequently service should do flow analytics.
+* `interval` - (Optional) How frequently service should do flow analytics in minutes.

 ## Attributes Reference